The translation of this document is outdated.

 Law.

-A decision regarding the founding of a local government
+A decision on the founding of a local government association

-association or joining such and also terminating membership in a
+or joining such and also terminating membership in a local

 Local governments, in associations founded by them, shall be

-represented by the chairperson of the relevant city or
+represented by the chairperson of the relevant council or by a

 [17 July 2008 / Amendments to Paragraphs one, three,